bobdinh139/SeniorRenting/README.md

 + Beautiful UI

-+ User can request features, create PR(s) and report issues
++ User can request features, create PR(s) and report issues here and on the website

 + Fully Open-source